 - Communication: Whatever the future holds, communication will continue to be core to our success as a human race.
 Kensington’s children are confident communicators.
 This is true verbally in a variety of situations and to a variety of audiences but also through art and music.

 - Health: ‘Apart from education, you need good health’, Kapil Dev.

 - Physical health: Our children are full of life, fit and ready to go.
 This helps them focus and persevere.
 They are also building the foundations for a long, healthy, happy life.

 - Emotional health: We all face difficulties in life.
 Kensington’s children have the capacity and the skills to overcome life’s speed bumps.
 They are resilient, self-aware, thoughtful, tolerant and kind.

-- Cultural capital: Passing on the best that has been thought and said.
+- Culture: Passing on the best that has been thought and said.
 At the heart of humanities success has been the ability to pass knowledge on from generation to generation.
 Our children have a wide-ranging knowledge, appreciation, and often love of history, art, music, religion, design, technology, geography, and the breadth and depth of information and experience that surrounds them.